demisto/content/Packs/Recorded_Future/Integrations/Recorded_Future/README.md

 <h3 id="get-information-for-a-domain-or-dns">1.
 Get information for a domain or DNS</h3>
 <p>This command is deprecated.</p>
 <p>Use `recordedfuture-intelligence` command from Recorded Future v2 with the following argument `entity_type=domain` and `entity=domain_value`.</p>
-<p>You can find context differences in <a href="https://xsoar.pan.dev/docs/reference/integrations/recorded-future-v2#recordedfuture-intelligence">here</a>.
+<p>You can find context differences <a href="https://xsoar.pan.dev/docs/reference/integrations/recorded-future-v2#recordedfuture-intelligence">here</a>.
 Notice that 'community notes' output is no longer supported.</p>
 </div>
 <div class="cl-preview-section"><hr></div>
 <div class="cl-preview-section">